randybias/cloudscaling.com/blog/cloud-computing/_posts/2016-09-29-the-history-of-pets-vs-cattle.markdown

 # Going Off The Ranch

 That's why it's important to stick to or, at least start with, the core message above.
 People can and will, take this simple analogy and turn it to their own uses.
-Folks have added to the analogy (pets, cattle, ants) and have modified it in various manners.
+Folks have added to the analogy (e.g. "pets, cattle, & ants", "children, pets, and cattle", etc.) and have modified it in various manners.
 That's fine, but it often muddies the waters, which means it waters down the value.
 Here's a recent case in point to illustrate.

 The Kubernetes team borrowed the analogy to explain their addition of "Pet Sets" to Kubernetes functionality over this summer and posted a blog entitled [Stateful Applications in Containers!?
 Kubernetes 1.3 Says "Yes!"](http://blog.kubernetes.io/2016/07/stateful-applications-in-containers-kubernetes.html).
 It's understandable that folks in the container ecosystem would take pets vs cattle and interpret it to mean something about stateful applications.
 There is a certain insecurity around containers applicability for stateful applications.
 Something I personally don't understand since containers have always been applicable for stateful applications, but perhaps the container ecosystems support for persistent storage has been less than stellar.
+Quite a few folks have been looking to solve this problem though, including the fantastic [Rex-Ray project](https://github.com/emccode/rexray).
 That's a longer discussion however.

 The core issue with the k8s blog posting is that if you look at the examples of stateful applications that are supported in Kubernetes 1.3 using Pet Sets it's a canonical list of **cattle**-architected data store systems: "Cassandra, Kafka, and MongoDB".
 All of these data storage systems are designed for failure and exactly match my definition for cattle applications above.
 In other words, Kubernetes now supports cattle data stores using so-called "Pet Sets".